 - Word chart of the pattern is not included (I like to cut down on the use of paper and I laminate the color chart so that I just have to print it once but can reuse many times)

 - Adobe Reader for viewing the PDF file

 *** If you use my pattern, please be kind and give me the credit as the designer, ie beaded by Joe Shmoe and Designed by 3 Peeps Designs.
-I don't mind if you sell your completed project for bead money at craft shows, I like donating my animal themed designs to animal rescue groups for their fundraising needs.
-But, if you have an online shop, I would prefer not to see it in your shop for sale.... especially if I don't get design credit!
+I don't mind if you sell your completed project for bead money, but I want design credit.
 Why do I want design credit?
 Well, I do still sell some of my patterns and I use the money to buy beads.
 It isn't a business, it is for fun.
-Seeing my designs in your shop without the design credit takes all of the fun away... and I will take steps to have it removed from your shop.
+Seeing my designs in your shop (or anywhere else) without the design credit takes all of the fun away... and I will take steps to have the photo removed..
 This is fun, I'm trying to be charitable, and I design a lot more than I have a chance to bead... and I know there are others who don't like to design, but do enjoy beading.
 As soon as Free Pattern Friday stops being fun, I will stop doing it.
 Anyway, I plan on starting this on Friday, September 15th, 2017 so please come back!

 *** And just because I am offering my patterns for free does not mean you can just pass it around to your friends.
 Please, have them come to my blog and comment, etc in order to get their own copy. * I know most of you don't need to be reminded of beady etiquette, but some of you do and I'm just trying to keep it real.